Red Ribbon Army: Android 21

 Android 21 (人造人間21号, Jinzōningen Nijūichi-Gō) is a character originally introduced within the main story mode of the video game Dragon Ball FighterZ.
-She is initially presented as a mysterious scientist who works for the Red Ribbon Army, and is somehow connected to a mysterious anomaly which renders various Dragon Ball series characters powerless, as well as the appearance of hostile cloned versions of series characters.
+She is initially presented as a mysterious scientist who works for the Red Ribbon Army and is somehow connected to a mysterious anomaly that renders various Dragon Ball series characters powerless, as well as to the appearance of hostile cloned versions of those characters.
 Her backstory and true nature are gradually revealed through the progression of the game's narrative, and are featured as the final boss in each of the game's three story arcs.

 As she possesses the genetic material of various powerful characters in the series, much like Cell, Android 21 is depicted as a very formidable Bio-Android with superhuman strength, endurance, and speed.
-She is noted to have two forms with distinct personalities: one being her human form with a benevolent personality, and the other is her true form which is reminiscent of Majin Buu, with a similar pink skin palette and style of clothing, as well as a malevolent personality whose sole desire is to consume all life.
+She is noted to have two forms with distinct personalities: one being her human form with a benevolent personality, and the other is her true form, which is reminiscent of Majin Buu, with a similar pink skin palette and style of clothing, as well as a malevolent personality whose sole desire is to consume all life.
 Android 21 can fly and create energy beams using her ki.
-Like Buu, Android 21 is capable of transforming objects or living things by shooting an energy beam at the target, typically rendering them as confectionery or other sweet foods to feed her ravenous hunger.
+Like Buu, Android 21 can transform objects or living things by shooting an energy beam at them, typically rendering them into confectionery or other sweet foods to feed her ravenous hunger.
 She is also capable of copying and emulating the abilities and powers of other characters by stabbing her targets with an energy blade projected from her hand.
 She is unlocked as a playable character for all game modes once the story mode is completed.
 A second playable version of Android 21, using her human design and her lab coat attire, was added via downloadable content in February 2022.

-Android 21 and the cloned enemy characters from Dragon Ball FighterZ are featured in the animated opening credits of the Super Dragon Ball Heroes: World Mission update for the Dragon Ball Heroes digital card game, but have yet appeared in the promotional anime itself.
+Android 21 and the cloned enemy characters from Dragon Ball FighterZ are featured in the animated opening credits of the Super Dragon Ball Heroes: World Mission update for the Dragon Ball Heroes digital card game, but have yet to appear in the promotional anime itself.
 She appears in other video games such as Super Dragon Ball Heroes, Dragon Ball Z: Dokkan Battle, Dragon Ball Legends, Dragon Ball Xenoverse 2, and Dragon Ball Z: Kakarot.

-The 2022 film Dragon Ball Super: Super Hero reveals the name of Android 21's human base to be Vomi (ヴォミ), still the wife of Dr. Gero and the mother of Gevo, the model for Android 16's design.
+The 2022 film Dragon Ball Super: Super Hero reveals that Android 21's human base is Vomi (ヴォミ), the wife of Dr. Gero and the mother of Gevo, the model for Android 16's design.
 Vomi is briefly sighted during a media presentation by senior members of the reconstituted Red Ribbon Army as they attempt to recruit her surviving grandson, Dr. Hedo.